 Data centers bigger than 500kW must report energy efficiency figures starting on 15 May 2024.

-This brief highlights the significant aspects of the EED and interprets how it informs data center operations and paves the way for enhanced performance and sustainability.
+This brief highlights the EED's significant aspects and interprets how it informs data center operations and paves the way for enhanced performance and sustainability.